acostajs/acostajs/README.md

 # A Quick Intro

 Hi there, Juan Acosta here.
-I am a junior web developer based in Montréal, QC, currently completing Vanier College’s Web Design Specialist program.
+I am a junior web developer based in Montreal, QC, currently completing Vanier College Web Design Specialist program.
-With a background in hospitality, I bring a strong focus on teamwork, communication, and problem‑solving to every project.
+With a background in hospitality, I bring a strong focus on teamwork, communication, and problem solving to every project.
-Right now, I am especially interested in backend‑leaning roles using Python and Django, and I am actively seeking internship opportunities to fulfill my program requirements and keep growing as a developer.
+Right now, I am especially interested in backend leaning roles using Python and Django, and I am actively seeking internship opportunities to fulfill my program requirements and keep growing as a developer.

 ## Tech Stack: